 Security of Personal Information

-Your Personal Information is stored in a manner that reasonably protects it from misuse and loss and from unauthorised access, modification or disclosure.
-We use a range of physical, electronic and other security measures to protect the security, confidentiality and integrity of the Personal Information we hold.
+Australian Biotechnologies will take reasonable steps to keep any personal information we hold about you secure and protected from misuse, loss and unauthorised access, modification or disclosure. , We use a range of physical, electronic and other security measures to protect the security, confidentiality and integrity of the Personal Information we hold.
 For example:

 • access to our information systems is controlled through identity and access management controls, including unique logins, password protection, encrypted servers and locked archives;